blbadger/blbadger.github.io/smaller-lms.md

 When examining the ability of a model to [represent](https://blbadger.github.io/language-discreteness.html) its input, it was found that input representation of tokens whose output was masked (called 'non-self' tokens on the linked page) is accurate for untrained masked mixers if either the model were relatively large ($d_{model}=1024, \; n=24$ or $d_{model}=2048, \; n=8$) or else if the model remained small $d_{model}=512, \; n=8$ but the expanded sequential convolutions were replaced with a single convolution as shown in a previous section on this page.

-This suggests that these 'flat' mixers may be able to be trained more effectively than the expanded convolution mixers or transformers, and it turns out that this appears to be the case: a $d_{model}=512, \; n=8$ flat mixer (requiring 3.59 GB vRAM to train on a context window of 512 tokens) achieves a training loss of 1.842 and a validation loss of 1.895 after 12 hours on TinyStories, which is lower than the $d_{model}=256, \; n=8$ transformer that requries more than double the memory (1.99 and 2.03 training and validation, respectively).
+This suggests that these 'flat' mixers may be able to be trained more effectively than the expanded convolution mixers or transformers, and it turns out that this appears to be the case: a $d_{model}=512, \; n=8$ flat mixer (requiring 3.59 GB vRAM to train on a context window of 512 tokens) achieves a training loss of 1.842 and a validation loss of 1.895 after 12 hours on TinyStories, which is lower than the $d_{model}=256, \; n=8$ transformer that requries more than double the memory (1.99 and 2.03 training and validation, respectively) or even a $d_{model}=512, \; n=8$ transformer (that is OOM for 16-size batches and must use 8-size batches).
 Even one compares loss at a fixed number of updates, the flat mixer still outperforms the $d_{model}=128$ transformer by a wide margin: 2.116 versus 2.471 loss, respectively, at 114000 steps.
 This is most notable as the flat mixer has around a third of the 'effective' parameters that the transformer has.

 The largest 8-layer transformer that will fit in 12GB vRAM (at 512 token context with a 16-size minibatch) has a $d_{model}=256$, and at 12 hours on a 3060 this achieves 1.99 and 2.03 training and validation loss, respectively.
 This lags behind the training and validation loss of 1.81 and 1.86 of a $d_{model}=1024, \; n=8$ mixer trained with the same total compute budget.